 It’s a better idea to book the M course because the instructors will test you at the course completion.
 This way you’re comfortable with the route.
 You’ll know exactly what to expect from the course M2 exit test.

 At these courses you’ll brush up on your riding skills including lane positioning, spacing, and proper turning.
 Even if you’re confident in your riding ability these courses are a great refresher.

 You’ll have a better experience with a course than if you showed up at the ministry to take your test.
 With your full M license all the previous restrictions are now lifted.
 Your insurance rates will likely be reduced upon obtaining your full M license.

-Tips for Choosing a Motorcycle Course
+Tips for Choosing a Motorcycle Course in Ontario

 Taking a motorcycle course for the Ontario motorcycle licensing system is a smart move for new riders.